Flexitive/page-api/README.md

 Defining a custom element involves implementing API hooks which are called by the Page Runtime on load and during execution.
 These API hooks are described below.

+`load` is always called first.
+The other functions can be called in any order.

 ### `load` (required)
 Load any data (images/videos/json etc) required by the element, populate `container` with HTML you want to display when the element appears, and call `done` when ready.